michaelgainyo/michaelgainyo.github.io/src/content/blog/traefik-routing-subdomain-to-path-prefix.md

 ### Troubleshooting

 One of the challenges I encountered during this setup is a DNS resolution error.
-When the api service tries to resolve admin.miq.localhost to an IP address, it fails.
-Probably because Nginx isn't part of Docker's DNS system, and admin.miq.localhost is not a standard DNS record.
+When the api service tries to resolve admin.example.localhost to an IP address, it fails.
+Probably because Nginx isn't part of Docker's DNS system, and admin.example.localhost is not a standard DNS record.

-To fix this, I changed the proxy_pass directive in Nginx to use the Docker service name admin, which is resolvable within the Docker network.
+To fix this, I changed the `proxy_pass` directive in Nginx to use the Docker service name admin, which is resolvable within the Docker network.
 However, the error persisted - Nginx was still unable to resolve the service name admin.
 I was missing the resolver directive pointing to `127.0.0.11`

 ## Testing the Setup